PART ONE: THE CHILD

 His father's voice echoed through the narrow streets of Ashwick, slurred and terrible.
 The words bounced off stone walls and wooden shutters, carrying that particular quality of drunken rage that Petro had come to know as intimately as his own heartbeat.

 Petro Marok pressed himself deeper into the shadows of his alley hiding place, nursing his bruised hand and biting his lip to stifle the sobs that wanted to escape.
 His ribs ached from last week's beating—his father had kicked him for spilling water on the floor—and the pressure of his body against the cold stone made the pain flare fresh.
-He was low to the ground, hidden behind the butcher's shop in a cramped space between the building's back wall and a pile of rotting refuse.
+Low to the ground, hidden behind the butcher's shop, he wedged himself into a cramped space between the building's back wall and a pile of rotting refuse.
 The smell was terrible—old blood, spoiled meat, rat droppings, the sweet-sick stench of decay that coated his tongue and made his empty stomach churn.

-It was the perfect hiding spot for a boy who was worth about as much as the refuse itself.
+The perfect hiding spot for a boy worth about as much as the refuse itself.

 His father's voice came again, closer now, and Petro pressed himself flatter against the ground.
 A spider crawled across his hand and he didn't move, didn't even breathe.
 His heart hammered against his ribs so hard it hurt.
 If his father found him here...